FrancescoCalvanese/FCSeqTools.jl/Example/README.md

 # Contents

 - `eaDCA_example_notebook.ipynb` is a jupyter notebook with the explained implementantions of the eaDCA.
-It is sugested to run it from an actual jupyter notebook to be able to visualize the immages correctly
-- `plotting_tools.jl` is a Julia executable needed to run the notebook.
-It has some further dependencies on libraries that are not included in the package.